Georges Clairin: Portrait of Sarah Bernhardt, 1876

 Clairin's 1876 portrait of Sarah Bernhardt drew praise.
 Théodore Véron said of it:

 The portrait of Mademoiselle Sarah Bernhardt is assuredly one of the most prominent of the Salon, as much for the originality of its composition as for the splendour of its colour.

 Monsieur Clarin shows us her wrapped in a long robe of white satin with a trailing train, she is resting on a luxurious divan of pink satin and leaning on a cushion of the same material draped in gold; to her right and in the depths of this Oriental apartment is a Venetian mirror surrounded by purple velvet curtains; to her left a tropical plant lowers its green leaves over the meditating actress and sculptress; at here feet a yellow hound of a large breed rests on its long legs and stretches out its proud and aristocratic head.

 Emile Zola found that: "Mademoiselle Sarah Bernhardt isn't pretty but she has fine intelligent features and Clairin has been able to give her a smooth little face and vulgar sensuality like Cabanel would paint."

+In popular culture

+In the 2024 French biopic Sarah Bernhardt, la Divine, Clairin was played by Clément Hervieu-Léger of the Comédie Française.